Julissa Reynoso Pantaleón: Career

 In 2008, Reynoso was active in the Hillary Clinton 2008 presidential campaign before joining the Barack Obama 2008 presidential campaign.

 Prior to joining the Obama administration, Reynoso was an attorney in private practice at the international law firm of Simpson Thacher & Bartlett LLP in New York.
 Reynoso resided in the Washington Heights neighborhood in Manhattan and served on the boards of several non-profit groups.
 She also served as a legal fellow at Columbia Law School and the Institute for Policy Integrity at New York University School of Law.

 In 2006, Reynoso served as deputy director of the Office of Accountability in the New York City Department of Education.
-Reynoso has published widely in both Spanish and English on a range of issues including regulatory reform, community organizing, housing reform, immigration policy and Latin American politics for both popular press and academic journals.
+Reynoso has published widely in both Spanish and English on a range of issues, including regulatory reform, community organizing, housing reform, immigration policy and Latin American politics for both the popular press and academic journals.

 Reynoso is a member of the Council of Foreign Relations and a World Economic Forum Young Global Leader.
 Reynoso is the recipient of various public interest awards, including recognitions from Columbia University, New York University, the NorthStar Foundation, the Legal Aid Society, and the Hispanic National Bar Foundation.
 She serves on the boards of several nonprofit and advocacy organizations.
 She is also a member of a Washington, D.C.–based Western Hemisphere think tank, the Inter-American Dialogue.